Vettvangur/Ekom/README.md

 ## Discount Notes

 #### Terminology
-1. Order discounts, applied to OrderInfo, can have coupons, can be inclusive/exclusive (meaning they can or cant be applied at the same time as product discounts in the same order)
+1. Order discounts, applied to OrderInfo, can have coupons, can be stackable (meaning they can or cant be applied at the same time as product discounts in the same order)
   - When applying order discounts, we test constraints.
 We do not check discountItems.
   - Checking discount items for order discounts would not be a stand-in for complex checks such as "minimum of 3 pants".
   - It would also not make the order discount magically apply only to select order lines, we use product discounts for that